-The Top 7 Cat Holiday Hazards
+Ask a Vet: The Top 7 Holiday Health Hazards for Cats

 In truth, this article might not scare you too much.
 I am happy (honestly!) to say that cats, with their high levels of prudence, do not have a super-special knack for getting into trouble during the winter holidays.
 The overwhelming majority of cats get through them unscathed.